 Our story began with a desire to observe the Earth's atmosphere from space.
 Professors Verner E. Suomi (Meteorology) and Robert J. Parent (Electrical Engineering), SSEC's founders, developed the spin-scan camera in the 1960s to do just that.
 From these beginnings nearly 50 years ago, the Space Science and Engineering Center (SSEC) has grown in its dedication to cutting-edge research in earth and space science.

-Positioned within the University of Wisconsin-Madison's Graduate School, SSEC is a research and development center focusing on geophysical research and technology to enhance our understanding of the atmosphere of Earth, the other planets in our Solar System, and the cosmos.
+Positioned within the University of Wisconsin-Madison's Office of the Vice Chancellor for Research and Graduate Education, SSEC is a research and development center focusing on geophysical research and technology to enhance our understanding of the atmosphere of Earth, the other planets in our Solar System, and the cosmos.
 We develop and demonstrate new observing systems for spacecraft, aircraft, and ground-based platforms.
 We receive, manage and distribute significant amounts of geophysical data and develop software to visualize and manipulate these data to gain insight into weather and climate, as well as atmospheric processes and phenomena.
 In addition to conducting our own research, producing algorithms, creating products and improving forecast models, we are committed to sharing our efforts, our tools and our knowledge with the larger research community and scientists around the world.

-SSEC Director Dr. Henry Revercomb continues to strengthen SSEC's national and international role in instrument development and applications science.
+SSEC Interim Director Dr. Steve Ackerman continues to strengthen SSEC's national and international role in instrument development and applications science.
 SSEC is helping to design, test and deploy new instruments that utilize high spectral resolution measurements of the earth system that will greatly improve severe weather detection and weather forecast accuracy.

 The cornerstone of SSEC's research success are the Principal Investigators who compete nationally and internationally for peer reviewed funding to conduct their science and engineering projects.
 SSEC is organized around these project goals with over 100 projects ongoing at any one time.
 Supporting these diverse research programs are over 150 professional staff, scientists, engineers, technicians, computer and software specialists, administrative and general support staff.
 Approximately 40 graduate and undergraduate students are integrated into the SSEC project teams.
 While SSEC supports the research activities of graduate students enrolled in degree-granting programs, SSEC does not grant degrees.